 After the rolls rise, preheat oven to 375° F. Place both pans in the hot oven and bake for 20 minutes or until golden brown.
 Remove from oven and let cool.

 While rolls cool, prepare icing.
 Use a hand mixer to blend 2 Tbsp. softened Earth Balance Buttery Sticks with Tofutti Better Than Cream Cheese, vanilla, powdered sugar, and almond milk.
 Beat until smooth.

 After cinnamon rolls have cooled slightly, but are still warm, frost or drizzle with icing.
 Serve immediately.

 Makes 16 rolls

-Recipe developed and photographed by Marie T. Dittmer, MA, RD, editor and founder of Healthy Ideas Place, a mom of four who believes balance is a key component in taking care of the bodies God has given us, and that the food we eat should nourish us and provide what we need to live.
+Recipe developed by Marie T. Dittmer, MA, RD, editor and founder of Healthy Ideas Place, a mom of four who believes balance is a key component in taking care of the bodies God has given us, and that the food we eat should nourish us and provide what we need to live.